Noone2018b/SteamCMD-Syno-Guide/readme.md

 ## Set-up

+All methods tested on a DS1517 - your mileage may vary!

 ### Method 1 - Use Docker

 1. Install [Docker SteamCMD container (I used the **cm2network/steamcmd** one, others are available)](https://registry.hub.docker.com/r/cm2network/steamcmd) (direct SteamCMD installation on Synology DSM should also be possible - not yet tested).
 Use the Docker DSM GUI (Image > Add, from URL or downloaded file), or shell commands, to install.